 1850 W. 38th Street, Indianapolis, 46228

-Located just west of Newfields on 38th Street, the Virginia B. Fairbanks Art and Nature Park features a 35 acre lake.
+Located just west of Newfields on 38th Street, the Virginia B. Fairbanks Art and Nature Park features a 35-acre lake.
 Fish for carp, bluegill, bass, and catfish from spots along the shoreline.
 Parking and admission are free.
-The Park also features art to play on as well as wildflowers and nesting platforms for birds of prey to observe.
+The art park also features art to play on as well as wildflowers and nesting platforms for birds of prey to observe.
 Note: Due to erosion, the path around the lake may be closed.
 Call Newfields for the latest information.